5 Essential Tips Every ECE Reliever Needs to Know

-This seems like a simple strategy, but one that can often be overlooked.
-There is nothing worse than double-booking yourself and leaving a centre without a reliever.
-This kind of practice will have you knocked swiftly off a centres reliever’s list and perhaps earn you a reputation (teacher’s talk!).
-Ensure you put all of your relieving jobs in your calendar as soon as you get them.
+Being organised is a skill that is often overlooked but there is nothing worse than double-booking yourself and leaving a centre without a reliever.
+If you do this a lot, you will possibly get a reputation for being unreliable.
+To avoid this, make sure you put all your relieving jobs in your calendar as soon as you get them!

 3. Be available for all early childhood relief work (and ready for early mornings)

 Relievers need to be flexible and ready to go at short notice!
 Ensuring that the centre have enough kaiako (teachers) to care, nurture and be there to support their tamariki (children) throughout the day is vital.
 This means relievers are often notified about jobs before the centre opens, with jobs being posted any time during the day and night- from as late as 10pm or as early as 5am.
 Jobs posted could be asking you if you can be there to for an opening shift.
 You need to be up and ready to take a job when it comes in – even if that means saying “I’ll be there in half an hour” at 6.30 a.m.
 Being available and filling these jobs gives the centre a great impression of your commitment and you may will become a Favourite reliever of the centre.